ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-step1.md

   -	Index Datastore that is deployed with Primary and Data Nodes.
   -	More Data Nodes that are used for Scale Out as number of assets increases.

 All components must have an FQDN and registered in DNS before any VM deployment.
-This step is completed by the {{site.data.keyword.vmwaresolutions_full}} automation for the initial "all-in-one" deployment, but is your responsibility when scaling the deployment.
+This step is completed by the {{site.data.keyword.vmwaresolutions_full}} automation for the initial all-in-one deployment, but is your responsibility when scaling the deployment.

 **Next topic:** [Step 2 - Virtual machine deployment](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix-step2)